Mobility Changes Everything

 Free Wheelchair Mission is a humanitarian, faith-based nonprofit that designs and manufactures cost-efficient, durable wheelchairs for individuals living with disabilities in developing countries.

-In collaboration with a network of like-minded partners, Free Wheelchair Mission has distributed 1.3 million wheelchairs to individuals in need in 94 countries around the world, providing renewed dignity, independence, and hope through the gift of mobility, at no cost to the recipient.
+In collaboration with a network of like-minded partners, Free Wheelchair Mission has distributed more than 1.4 million wheelchairs to individuals in need in 95 countries around the world, providing renewed dignity, independence, and hope through the gift of mobility, at no cost to the recipient.

 The Need & Solution